PDFs by language

-Several products claim to give a tan without exposing a person to ultraviolet (UV) radiation.
+Several products claim to give a person a tan without exposing them to ultraviolet (UV) radiation.
 Some may be safe and effective, but others might not work, and some could even be harmful.

 Tanning pills contain color additives similar to beta-carotene, the substance that gives carrots their orange color.
 Once swallowed, the additives are deposited throughout the body, especially the skin, turning it an orange-like color.
 Although the US Food and Drug Administration (FDA) has approved some of these additives for coloring food, they are not approved for use in tanning agents.
 They may be harmful at the high levels that are used in tanning pills.
 The main ingredient in most sunless tanning pills, canthaxanthin, can show up in your eyes as yellow crystals, which may cause injury and impair vision.
 There have also been reports of liver and skin problems.